venu-shastri/clean-code-craft/design-harmony.md

 #### Rules of Identity Harmony
 >**Propotion Rule**
 >Operations and classes should have a harmonious size i.e., they should avoid both size extremities.
-Be unique – When classes have a harmonious identity, then each piece of concrete functionality has a unique place, i.e., it is implemented nce and only once [Bec00].
-Consequently, code duplication is avoided
+Be unique – When classes have a harmonious identity, then each piece of concrete functionality has a unique place, i.e., it is implemented once and only once Consequently, code duplication is avoided

 >**Presentation Rule**
 > Each class should present its identity (i.e., its interface) by a set of services, which have one single responsibility and which provide a unique behavior